mfitz/slakkit/README.md

 You can create an arbitrarily long list of subreddits of interest as the value of the `slakkit_SUBREDDIT_LIST` env var.
 Longer lists are better for avoiding duplicate posts.
 You must:

-- enclose the list in quotes
-- use only the short names of subreddits (rather than complete URLs), so `IllegallySmolCats`, for example
+- use only the short names of subreddits (rather than complete URLs), so `IllegallySmolCats`, **not** `https://www.reddit.com/r/IllegallySmolCats/`
 - separate the list using commas

+Note that when you are creating the list as an environmental variable via the Lambda console, you should not enclose the list in quotes.
+If you wrap the list in quotes, Slakkit will interpret the quotes around the first and last elements of the list as part of the subreddit name, which will cause an error if either of those subreddits is randomly chosen.
+The Lambda environment [automatically retries twice on failure](https://aws.amazon.com/about-aws/whats-new/2019/11/aws-lambda-supports-max-retry-attempts-event-age-asynchronous-invocations/) for functions invoked from Cloudwatch rules, so Slakkit will most likely still sucessfully send a message pulled from a different subreddit on one of those retries, but the first and last subreddits in the list will be broken and thus never successfully used.

 The value of the `slakkit_TARGET_CHANNEL` env var should be only the channel name, with no leading hash character, so `my-awesome-channel`, **not** `#my-awesome-channel`.